zerotier/ZeroTierOne/controller/README.md

 ### Implementing High Availability Fail-Over

 ZeroTier network controllers are not single points of failure for networks-- in the sense that if a controller goes down *existing* members of a network can continue to communicate.
 But new members (or those that have been offline for a while) can't join, existing members can't be de-authorized, and other changes to the network's configuration can't be made.
-This means that short "glitches" in controller availability are not a major issue.
+This means that short "glitches" in controller availability are not a major problem but long periods of unavailability can be.

 Because controllers are just regular ZeroTier nodes and controller queries are in-band, controllers can trivially be moved without worrying about changes to underlying physical IPs.
 This makes high-availability fail-over very easy to implement.